 What if I’m in a distant timezone and cannot attend live?

-The alternative stream will allow a limited-time delayed rebroadcast to accommodate distant timezones.
+The alternative stream will allow a 24-hour delayed rebroadcast to accommodate distant timezones.
 When you register, you’ll receive instructions on how to access the alternative stream.

 Do I need a camera?

 Due to the size of the audience, cameras and audio will be disabled unless you are a presenter.
 You will not see any buttons to mute/unmute audio or to start your camera because these are disabled.